Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates

 Here we explore rate-asymmetry over a broad range of timescales to understand its underlying physical principles.
 In this study we ask: Is there a connection between the biological function of energy-conserving movements and material performance under symmetric rates?
 How does changing the relative loading and unloading rate affect the mechanical efficiency of tendon?
 The measurement of materials at asymmetric rates is typically performed using elastic recoil experiments, where a material is slowly loaded followed by a rapid high-rate unloading of elastic waves in the material~\cite{vermorelRubberBandRecoil2007,bogoslovovViscoelasticEffectsFree2007,niemczuraResponseRubbersHigh2011,tunnicliffe2015free,yoon2017application,iltonEffectSizescaleKinematics2019,prado2020achieving,liang2020programming,liang2022dynamic}; however, these measurements require strains larger than those accessible with tendon.

 To address these guiding questions in tendons, we perform novel dynamic mechanical analysis (DMA) measurements using triangular waveforms that either have the same loading and unloading times (symmetric rates) or different loading and unloading times (asymmetric rates) for the same maximum strain.
-We find that plantaris tendons from American bullfrogs are most energy efficient when subjected to symmetric loading and unloading rates.
+By measuring lateral gastrocnemius tendons from guinea fowl and plantaris tendons from American bullfrogs, we find these tendons are most energy efficient when subjected to symmetric loading and unloading rates.
 To test the generality of this result and understand its underlying physical cause, we also repeat the same measurements on synthetic elastomer materials with known linear viscoelastic properties and perform simulations.
 We find the same qualitative result independent of the material and amount of applied deformation: a higher degree of asymmetry between the loading and unloading rates reduces mechanical energy efficiency.
-Using a linear viscoelastic model, we find that a broad distribution of relaxation times (characteristic of biological materials) enhances the strength of the asymmetric rate effect.
+Using a 1D linear viscoelastic model, we find that a broad distribution of relaxation times (characteristic of biological materials) enhances the strength of the asymmetric rate effect.
 Given the generality of our model and results, these findings should be applicable to a wide range of biological materials and could be used to inform the design of efficient elastic mechanisms in soft robotics and bioengineering.